orchetect/SettingsAccess/README.md

 ## Limitations

 - **SettingsAccess** will only work **within a SwiftUI context**.
 Which means it requires at least one SwiftUI view and for that view to be instanced and its body invoked.
 Which means it cannot simply be used globally.
-This is 100% an Apple-imposed limitation.
+This is 100% an Apple-imposed limitation because of the internal limitations of `SettingsLink`.
 - Due to SwiftUI limitations, `openSettingsLegacy()` is not usable within a `menu`-based `MenuBarExtra`.
 In that context, the custom `SettingsLink` initializer may be used to run code before/after opening the `Settings` scene.

 ## Using the Package